 Apple does not have in-house manufacturing capabilities.
 It designs products and other hardware components and outsources manufacturing requirements from other firms.
 This keeps production costs low while allowing the company to focus on research and development.
 However, to ensure its intended outcome and product quality, it maintains a close working relationship with these outsourced manufacturers.

-Its close collaboration with its partners has been demonstrated in the seamless integration across its hardware components, as well as between hardware components and software applications.
+The close collaboration with its partners has been demonstrated in the seamless integration across its hardware components, as well as between hardware components and software applications.
 Products such as the Mac, iPhone, and iPad are known for having superior performance because their hardware components are optimized to run Apple-developed operating systems and software applications from other software developers.

 Collaboration also enables the company to map out its entire production timeline.
-Note that the company releases newer models of some of its devices on pre-determined dates and within dedicated periods.
+Note that it releases newer models of some of its devices on pre-determined dates and within dedicated periods.
 It needs to coordinate with its outsourced manufacturers to ensure that raw material procurement, newer manufacturing capabilities or requirements, production timetables, and product releases and shipments remain on time.

 2. Maintaining Fast and Efficient Inventory Movements